nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 </http-conf:tlsClientParameters>
 ```

 Also, the Tomcat connector defined in the `/etc/harmony-ap/tomcat-conf/server.xml` must be updated.
-The `truststoreFile`
+The `clientAuth`
-and `truststorePass` properties must be added to the configuration.
-In addition, the `clientAuth` property must be set
+property must be set to `true`.
-to `true`.

 **Note:** Setting `clientAuth` to `true` affects all the Access Point's HTTP interfaces - including the admin UI and
 backend interface.
 In practise, after the change Two-Way SSL is required for the admin UI and backend interface too.